geoplotFS

 Description

-In the app it is also possible choose the variabile of Y to show, the type of plot (i.e. in latitude and longitude coordinates or in the original coordinates of ShapeFile), the direction of the colorbar.
+In the app it is also possible choose the variable of Y to show, the type of plot (i.e. in latitude and longitude coordinates or in the original coordinates of ShapeFile), the direction of the colorbar.

 example